meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 <img width="709" height="398" alt="image" src="https://github.com/user-attachments/assets/fa0e2606-ddea-4234-88b7-626b82c7ffeb" />

-Each file contains the EEGlab structure of each Near-Dead-End () stages proposed in [Xu et al 2023] between **S1-S11**, being S1 the baseline stage before removing the ventilator, and from S2-S11 all the subsequent stages without the ventilator, switching multiple time the peacemaker activation.
+Each file contains an EEGlab structure for each Near-Dead-Evennt (NDE) stages described in [Xu et al 2023] between **S1-S11** stages: having S1 as baseline stage before removing the ventilator, and from S2-S11 all the subsequent stages without the ventilator, switching multiple time the peacemaker activation.
+The file denoted with the preffix **JF_20250225** contains information with all the stages **S1-S11** separated for an adeaquate load using [**edfread.m**](https://www.mathworks.com/help/signal/ref/edfread.html).
+For loading large .edf files take into account that **edfreadm.m** can represent large loading throuput times.
+It is recommended a file or time-length segmentation before or as **edfread.m** input parameters.